Energy leaders leave door open to more cuts as virus spikes

 The OPEC+ countries are convening again on Nov.
 17, but there’s no guarantee they will be able to agree on deeper cuts into 2021 given that some countries are losing revenue amid existing quotas on production.

 The virus has dampened the price of oil, affecting key revenue for oil producing nations.
-On Monday, Brent crude, the international standard, traded around $40 a barrel.
-U.S. benchmark crude traded at just over $38 a barrel.
+But positive news about the effectiveness of a vaccine by Pfizer on Monday saw stock markets rally and Brent crude, the international standard, shoot up well past $42 a barrel.

-There's little guarantee of a rebound with major European cities rolling out various lockdown measures due to alarming spikes in new coronavirus cases ahead of the coming winter months and flu season.
+Still, there’s little guarantee of a rebound or quick vaccine rollout as major European cities reinstate various lockdown measures due to alarming spikes in new coronavirus cases ahead of the coming winter months and flu season.

 Prince Abdulaziz said that while oil-producing nations are hopeful a vaccine can help mitigate the virus and help the world regain a sense of mobility, the current agreement can always be tweaked.